csuhta/inquisition-perks/readme.txt

 Rating: Good

-10% of the time, when harvesting herbs, you will get up to 8 additional copies of that herb.
+When harvesting herbs, you have a 10% chance to get up to 8 additional copies of that herb.
 This is surprisingly useful if you diligently harvest everything that you walk by.